clementigbinoba/AirBnB_clone/README.md

 ### Commands

-> The commands are displayed in the following format *Command / usage / example with output*
+> Commands was displayed through the following format *Command / usage / example with output*

 * Create

-> *Creates a new instance of a given class.
-The class' ID is printed and the instance is saved to the file file.json.*
+> *Set a new instance of a class.
+The ID of the class is printed and the instance is saved to the file file.json.*

 ```bash
 create <class>